sarahsair25/sarahsair25/README.md

 ### Generative AI & Data Engineer | LLM Systems | RAG | Prompt Engineering
 ### GPT-4 · Claude · Gemini · Python · SQL · Chicago, IL

-> "Most AI demos break.
+ "Most AI demos break.
 I build the systems that don't."

----

 ## 🌐 Portfolio
 👉 **[View My Full Portfolio](https://sarah-sair-ai-7044ftv.gamma.site/)**

----

 ## 👩‍💻 About Me
-I build AI and data systems that are **structured, testable, and production-aware** — not just impressive in a sandbox.
+I build AI and data systems that are **structured, testable, and production-aware**

 With **10+ years of IT infrastructure** behind me, I approach every build asking:
 - Is it **reliable** under edge cases?
 - Is it **scalable** under load?
 - Is it **measurable** over time?

----

 ## 🛠️ What I Build